PiotrLeTrong/regressr-library-ghl/README.md

 * Function 2 - possibleModels: Users input a dataset and dependent variable.
 The function checks dependent variable for class and recommends an initial regression technique.
 For instance, if the dependent variable is binary, the function recommends a logit or probit regression as opposed to recommending OLS for a continuous dependent variable.
 * Function 3 - interpreter: Users input a data set and a formula of regression.
 The function runs the regression and outputs the coefficients of predictors and the model’s diagnostics, along with text interpretation for each parameters and explanation of the model’s various diagnostics.
 The interpretation will be based on model specifications -- log-log, lin-log, quadratics, VARs, etc. For instance, the function could describe what a coefficient means in terms of the user’s independent and dependent variables, for example: “a one unit change in x correlates with a B unit change in y.”
 Other text outputs could explain the meaning of a p-value and statistical significance, the adjusted R-squared term or the cumulative significance of the model.
 * Function 4 - optimizer: Users input a dependent variable and a set of potential independent variables.
 Function checks combinations of independent variables looking for those with the best model fit, such as the lowest error rate or highest adjusted R-squared, and outputs data frames sorted by the model fit stats.
 The function also allows users to input options including what variables should be included in all specifications, whether to include quadratic terms, etc.
+* Function 5 - package.tester: Simple function that tests whether the R instance on the computer has certain packages and either installs them and then runs them, or simply runs them.

 ## Installation
  1. First, you will need to install thee package "devtool" in order to install pacakges on github: